apache/dolphinscheduler/docs/en_US/EasyScheduler Proposal.md

 ## Source and Intellectual Property Submission Plan

-As soon as EasyScheduler is approved to join Apache Incubator, Analysys will execute a Software Grant Agreement and the source code will be transitioned onto ASF infrastructure.
+As soon as EasyScheduler is approved to join Apache Incubator, Analysys will provide the Software Grant Agreement(SGA) and intial committers will submit ICLA(s).
 The code is already licensed under the Apache Software License, version 2.0.

 ## External Dependencies